segmentio/segment-docs/src/personas/using-personas-data.md

 ## Personas compatible Destinations: Event type

-Any cloud-mode destination that supports identify or track calls can be connected to Personas as an event type destination.
+Connect any Cloud-mode destination that supports Identify or Track calls to Personas as an event type destination.

 ## Personas compatible Destinations: List type